-To start off the trip we ventured out to Bingham Falls Trail, a scenic hike located at Smugglers Notch State Park just slightly outside of Stowe’s downtown.
+To start off the trip we ventured out to Bingham Falls, a scenic trail located at Smugglers Notch State Park just slightly outside of Stowe’s downtown.

 Bingham Falls trail is only 0.5 miles long but this hike passes through a mossy gorge with multiple waterfall tiers.
 Roaring Falls is the tallest of the tiers with a 25-foot drop which is unusually high for Vermont.

-Although the hike is short, you’ll need to climb down some steep rocks especially as you near Roaring Falls.
-Shoes with traction will help you against slips and falls while climbing down to the base of the waterfall.
+Although the hike is short, you’ll need to climb down some steep rocks, especially as you near Roaring Falls.
+Water-resistant hiking boots with traction will help you against slips and falls while climbing down to the base of the waterfall.

 In the summertime, Bingham Falls is a popular area for swimming and cliff jumping.
 This gorge is made of rocks that are 500+ million years old and over time the river has carved deep natural pools that are great for cooling off on hot summer days.